ereverter/clustsum/README.md

 Compression-based embeddings are derived using the `gzip` compression algorithm.
 The distance between two sentences is ascertained by compressing the combined sentence and contrasting it with individual compressions.
 This method offers a similarity measure between sentences.
 It's an adaptation of the approach presented in [Jiang et al. (2023)](https://aclanthology.org/2023.findings-acl.426/), modified for extractive summarization.

+The approach can be parallelized in two distinct ways to leverage multiple cores.
+Firstly, by parallelizing the sentences within a single sample, and secondly, by directly parallelizing the samples themselves.
+The latter method is employed based on the number of available cores.
+The decision to use the latter method is influenced by the fact that the average number of sentences per sample is significantly smaller than the total number of samples.

 ### Scoring System

 #### 1. Sentence Content Relevance Score